Plant-based omega-3: the underestimated key to more energy & focus

 Eine Schüssel mit marinierten Algensalat und Sesam Topping.

-How does an omega-3 deficiency manifest itself?
+What does an omega-3 deficiency look like?

-• Mood swings, irritability or depressive moods
+• Mood swings, irritability or feeling low

 • Dry, flaky skin

-• Joint pain or stiff limbs
+• Joint pain or stiffness

-• Increased risk of cardiovascular disease
+• Increased risk of heart disease

 My tip for you